geekcomputers/Python/README.md

 Code documentation is aligned correctly when the files are viewed in [Notepad++](https://notepad-plus-plus.org/). :spiral_notepad:
 <hr>

-These scripts contain important functions which help reduce human workload.And also helps begineers to get started with python.
+These scripts contain important functions which help in reducing human workload.And also helps begineers to get started with python.
 Code documentation is aligned correctly when the files are viewed in [Notepad++](https://notepad-plus-plus.org/).
 Jarvis is used as a google assistant. master